 Integrating theme: Sustainability

-"The lecturers were very exciting and made it fun."
+'The lecturers were very exciting and made the learning fun.'

-"The course stimulated my interest and related to real life issues that related to me."
+'The course stimulated my interest and addressed real life issues that I could relate to.'